spiermar/d3-flame-graph/README.md

 ### Build

-This plugin uses Webpack as build system.
+This plugin uses Vite as build system.
 It includes a development server with live refresh on any changes.
 To start it, just execute the `serve` npm script.

 ```
 $ git clone https://github.com/spiermar/d3-flame-graph.git